freignat91/mlearning/README.md

 version 0.0.1 done: Ants are able to spread the virtual space in order to cover all the available space without having contact between them.
 The ants avoid each other

-version 0.0.2 on going: Foods will appear in the space, ants should be able to get them and bring back them to the nest, letting a pheromone path

-version 0.0.3: Ants should be able to trace back the a pheromone path to find food sources
+version 0.0.2 done: Foods appears in the space, ants are able to get them and bring back them to the nest, letting a pheromone path and other ants are able to trace back the a pheromone path to find food sources

-version 0.0.4: with two nests, ants should be able to fight agains ants of the other nest.
+version 0.0.3: with two nests, ants should be able to fight agains ants of the other nest.

 # Way of working